Usangajonah/Lung-Cancer-Prediction/README.md

 ![PIC1](https://user-images.githubusercontent.com/109528502/197524856-3345b4a0-5d69-4311-80c5-f8160811d241.JPG)

 ## GETTING DATA
 I worked with the Lung Cancer csv file which can accessed here.
-It has categorical Customer info, such as Gender, Lung_cancer.
+It has categorical Customer info, such as:
+*  Gender
+*  Lung_cancer

 Then it also has numerical value columns:
 *  Age
 *  Smoking
 *  Yellow_fingers